1947

 permanent impasse and Jack resigned in early 1947.
 However, Jack immediately accepted a new

-world rival.
-Jack Frye would head this international concern for the next 8 years becoming
+only world rival and Jack Frye would head this international concern for the next 8-years

-known as a “millionaire industrialist”.
-New York City became the Frye's main home from this
+becoming known as a “millionaire industrialist”.
+New York City became the Frye's main home

 The lost Meem papers are about a beautiful and elaborate home- at approximately 11,610